NVIDIA/warp/docs/modules/tiles.rst

 Tiles and SIMT Code
 -------------------

-Warp kernels are primarily written in the SIMT programming model in mind, where each thread's execution happens completely independently.
+Traditionally Warp kernels are primarily written in the SIMT programming model, where each thread's execution happens independently.
 Tiles on the other hand allow threads to work cooperatively to perform operations.

-Warp aims to give users a way to seamlessly integrate tile operations with existing SIMT code.
-To this end, we expose two operations, :func:`warp.tile`, and :func:`warp.untile` which can be used as follows:
+Warp exposes :func:`warp.tile`, and :func:`warp.untile` methods to convert data between per-thread value types and the equivalent tile representation.
+For example:

 .. code:: python